NM-TAFE/battleships-2021/README.md

-# battleships
+# Battleships

 Game server code for distributed battleships.
-The client is for reference only.
+The client is for reference only, but it contains all the information, including a lot of comments and explanations, to create a client of your own.

-### Create files
+### Create protobuf and gRPC files

 From within the `app` directory: